 These text messages alert patients to approaching payment due dates and provide instructions for making an immediate one-time payment to avoid being late.
 Whether you want to provide a call-back number or direct them to your patient portal, patient payment reminders can communicate payment instructions in every outbound text message.

-Dental practices can send text messages with specific patient balance information and instructions for how to make a payment immediately.
+Dental practices can send text messages with specific patient balance information and instructions for making a payment immediately.

 Include links that allow patients to easily access your patient portal or call the practice directly to make a payment or discuss payment plans with the office staff.